Ayanna De'Vante Spencer

 Assistant Professor of Philosophy and Women's, Gender, and Sexuality Studies

-Dr. Ayanna De’Vante Spencer is a Black feminist epistemologist and survivor-scholar who earned her doctorate in philosophy at Michigan State University.
-She is also a proud graduate of Spelman College.
+Dr. Ayanna De’Vante Spencer is a joint-appointed Assistant Professor of Philosophy and Women’s, Gender, and Sexuality Studies at the University of Connecticut.
+Professor Spencer is a Black feminist epistemologist and survivor-scholar who earned her doctorate in philosophy at Michigan State University, as well as a proud graduate of Spelman College.
 Dr. Spencer examines how Black girl survivors of sexual violence in the US are structurally denied power to meaningfully act as experts of their own experiences of violence.
-She works on epistemic oppression, sexual violence, and criminalization to aid in efforts to dismantle the sexual abuse to prison pipeline.
-Additionally, Dr. Spencer is a consultant for the international ‘metoo’ movement, a recipient of a Ford Foundation Fellowship, and a member of Phi Beta Kappa.
+She researches epistemic oppression, sexual violence, and criminalization to aid in efforts to dismantle the sexual abuse to prison pipeline.
+Professor Spencer is also a co-author of the newly released me too.
+International social and political framework, available for free at www.metoomvmt.org/framework.

 - Spencer, A. D. (forthcoming).
 Epistemic Adultification: Clarifying the Pernicious Work of Black Girls as “Prematurely Knowing.”
 Hardison, A. (Ed.), Women, Gender, and Families of Color.